Away With The Steiners

 Honestly, don’t stress too much about packing for Pakistan.

 There are modern and convenient shopping malls and large supermarkets.
 You can pick up any forgotten clothes, shoes, underwear, bags or anything you need for travel in the subcontinent.
-And it will likely be much cheaper than anywhere else too!
+It will likely be much cheaper than anywhere else too! 🙂

-The truth is it doesn’t have to be as hard as you may think and planning for what to wear in Pakistan will differ depending on where in the country you are travelling, who are you with and the activities you are doing.
+The truth is it doesn’t have to be as hard as you may think.
+Planning for what to wear in Pakistan will differ depending on where in the country you are travelling, who are you with and the activities you are doing.

 Finding a balance between being comfortable in the clothing you’re wearing for travel and being conscious of local customs and traditions is important for any traveller.